ehlowr0ld/hmr/packages/uvicorn-hmr/README.md

    - Standard dunder metadata like `__name__`, `__doc__`, `__file__`, `__package__` are correctly set
    - ASGI lifecycles are preserved

-Normally, you can replace `uvicorn --reload` with `uvicorn-hmr` and everything will work as expected, with a much faster reload experience.
+Normally, you can replace `uvicorn --reload` with `uvicorn-hmr` and everything will work as expected, with a much faster refresh experience.

 ## Installation